-4.0 OPERATING THE APPLIANCE
+4.0 OPERATING INSTRUCTIONS

 The control knob is located on the lower right hand side of the outer case.
-It is marked as shown in figure 2.
-The pilot is visible behind the left hand side of the burner.
-Push the control knob in fully and turn anti-clockwise through both of the SPARK positions, keeping fully depressed, hold there for a few seconds.
-If the fire has not been used for some time, hold the knob in this position for longer, to allow any air in the pipes to be purged.
-Continue turning anti-clockwise through the spark clicks to the nine o'clock position, ensuring the pilot has lit.
+It is of a spherical design and is marked as shown in figure 2.

+• The pilot is visible behind the left hand side of the burner.
+Push in and turn the control knob to the SPARK position, and hold there for a few seconds.

+Continue turning anti-clockwise through the spark click to the PILOT light position, ensuring the pilot has lit.
 If not, return the knob clockwise, and repeat.

-When the pilot lights after one of the two sparks, keep the knob depressed in the nine o'clock position for approximately ten seconds.
+• When the pilot lights after the spark, keep the knob pressed for approximately ten seconds.
 Now release the knob and the pilot should stay alight.

-If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.
-To achieve the HIGH setting, push the control knob in slightly and continue turning anti-clockwise to the high position.
+• If the pilot is extinguished during use, wait three minutes before repeating the ignition procedure.

+• To achieve the HIGH setting, push the control knob in slightly and continue turning anti-clockwise to the high position.
 The main burner should light after a few seconds.

-To decrease the setting to LOW, push the knob in slightly and turn the control knob clockwise to the low setting.
-To turn to the pilot only position from the HIGH or LOW positions, press the control knob in, and return to the nine o'clock position and release.
-To turn the fire OFF, keep the knob pressed in, return to the off position and release.
+• To decrease the setting to low, turn the control knob clockwise to the LOW setting.
+To turn to the PILOT position from the HIGH or LOW positions, press the control knob in, and return to the pilot position and release.